0xPolygonID/docs/docs/verifier/query-builder.md

 ### Schema type

-The JSON-LD Context derived from a schema in the Schema Explorer is limited to a single type.
+The JSON-LD Context of a schema in the Schema Explorer is limited to a single type.
 However, a custom JSON-LD Context may encompass multiple types.
 This particular field enables users to select the appropriate type for constructing their query.
-As a user-friendly feature, in cases where the JSON-LD Context is single-typed, the field is pre-populated automatically.
+As a user-friendly feature, in cases where the JSON-LD Context is single-typed, the field is pre-filled automatically.

 ### Attribute field